freshcom/freshcom-api-reference/content/topics.md

 ### Two Factor Auth

-Freshcom also supports two factor authentication (TFA) for business that require extra security for their customer.
+Freshcom API also supports two factor authentication (TFA) for business that require extra security for their customer.
 To enable TFA you must set `authMethod` on the user resource that you want to enable TFA to `tfa_email` or `tfa_sms`.
 You can also set the `defaultAuthMethod` on the account resource to make user use a specific authentication method by default.

 After you enable TFA for a user, obtaining UAT require an one time password (OTP) in addition to the user's username and password.
 The process for obtaining UAT for a TFA-enabled user is as follow:

 1. Try obtain UAT like normal by providing just the username and password.

-2. Freshcom API will return an error, with a special header `X-Freshcom-OTP: required; auth_method=tfa_sms`.
+2. The API will return an error, with a special header `X-Freshcom-OTP: required; auth_method=tfa_sms`.
 This means an OTP has been sent using that specific method.
 If `auth_method=tfa_email` then OTP is sent using email, if using `auth_method=tfa_sms` then OTP is sent using text messages.

 3. Prompt the user to enter the OTP they received.

 4. Obtain UAT by sending the username, password and an additional header `X-Freshcom-OTP: {otp}`.

-5. If everything is valid, Freshcom API will return the UAT.
+5. If everything is valid, the API will return the UAT.

-**Note:** If the username and password the user provide is not valid, then Freshcom API will return an error but there will be no `X-Freshcom-OTP` header.
+**Note:** If the username and password the user provide is not valid, then the API will return an error but there will be no `X-Freshcom-OTP` header.
 That header will only be set if the usernamd and password provided in step 1 is valid.

 #### Example Request for step 1